pydoit/doit/doc/dependencies.rst

   *task-dependency* s are **not** used to determine if a task is up-to-date or not.
 If a task defines only *task-dependency* it will always be executed.

-This example we make sure we include a file with the latest revision number of the bazaar repository on the tar file.
+This example we make sure we include a file with the latest revision number of the mercurial repository on the tar file.

 .. literalinclude:: tutorial/tar.py